-In these cases, the processor and memory are still in use, much like how some consoles can complete background downloads when you put them in their own forms of sleep mode.
+In these cases, the processor and memory are still in use, much like how some consoles can complete background downloads when you put them in their sleep mode.
 Clicking the power button one time should put the device in sleep mode.

 In most cases, you should be able to expect download speeds for Oculus games similar to other systems you may have.
-This can depend on your overall connection speed and a few other things, but you might find that some of your games seem to download much slower than they should be.
+This can depend on your overall connection speed and a few other things, but you might find that some of your games seem to download much slower than they should.